 Walk round the edge of the wood for nearly a kilometre.

 4).
 You come to the end of the wood.
 There is now open countryside to the left and the right.
 There are some pylons ahead.
 Turn right here, following the fence line.
 You come to a gate in the fence.
-Just to the left of this is a sort of stile Turn right and cross the stile. .Offham Coombe is laid out before you.
+Just to the left of this is a stile Turn right and cross the stile. .Offham Coombe is laid out before you.

-Although there are no signs to tell you, this is access land, which was made available to the public to roam freely under the countryside and rights of way act.
+This is access land, which was made available to the public to roam freely under the countryside and rights of way act.
 The attractive valley before you is one of the least well known access lands in Lewes.

 Initially you follow the track ahead, but as soon as you can descend into the valley bottom and walk along it.